fmacpro/horseman-article-parser/README.md

   }
 })();
 ```

+Structured JSON-LD article nodes (including the original schema objects) are exposed via `article.structuredData`.
+In-article structural elements such as tables, definition lists, and figures are normalised into `article.structuredData.body`.

 `parseArticle(options, <socket>)` accepts an optional socket for pipeing the response object, status messages and errors to a front end UI.